RANUSINGH-S/mentle_health_chatbot/README.md

 - Requires an OpenAI API key
 - Provides more natural and contextually relevant responses
 - Falls back to rule-based responses if API is unavailable
+- **NEW**: Song recommendations based on mood with YouTube links
+- **NEW**: Wellness center recommendations with Google search links
+- **NEW**: Improved emotional support for both positive and negative feelings

 ### Llama (llama_api.py)
 - Integrates with HuggingFace's Inference API for Llama models